 Clarence’s passion for the law is evident the moment you meet him.
 Called to the Bar of Ontario in 2002, he has conducted jury and non-jury trials and appeared before all levels of court in Ontario.
 Clarence has been Certified by the Law Society of Upper Canada as a Specialist in Civil Litigation.

-In April 2018, Clarence received an Order-in-Council appointment as a member of the Ontario Licence Appeal Tribunal and the Ontario Civilian Police Commission, adjudicating appeals of licence suspensions and conducting hearing on issues relating to the Police Services Act.
+Appointed by an Order-in-Council in 2018 as a member of the Ontario Licence Appeal Tribunal and the Ontario Civilian Police Commission, Clarence adjudicates appeals of licence suspensions and conducts hearings on issues relating to the Police Services Act.

 Clarence is a member of The Advocates’ Society, Canadian Defence Lawyers, Toronto Lawyers Association, National Association of Subrogation Professionals, and International Association of Special Investigation Units.
 He earned a BA in Economics and an LLB, both from the University of Western Ontario.